On This Day in History: May 6

 - King Henry VIII orders English-language Bibles be placed in every church.
 In 1539 the Great Bible would be provided for this purpose.

-- Spanish and German troops sack Rome; some consider this the end of the Renaissance.
-147 Swiss Guards, including their commander, die fighting the forces of Charles V in order to allow Pope Clement VII to escape into Castel Sant'Angelo.
+- Spanish and German troops sack Rome; many scholars consider this the end of the Renaissance.

 Births On This Day